isomerpages/mlaw-corp/news/speeches/_posts/2014-10-30-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-at-the-Institute-of-Surveyors-and-Valuers-Annual-Dinner-2014.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law, Indranee Rajah, at the Institute of Surveyors and Valuers Annual Dinner 2014
+title: 'Speech by Senior Minister of State for Law, Indranee Rajah, at the Institute of Surveyors and Valuers Annual Dinner 2014'
 permalink: /news/speeches/speech-by-sms-at-SISV-dinner-2014
 breadcrumb: Speeches
-collection_name: news

 ---

 30 Oct 2014 Posted in [Speeches](/news/speeches)

 Mr Loi Hwee Yong and Mr Silas Loh, Presidents, SISV,